 When most people think about debt consolidation, they think about unsecured personal loans.
 One large personal loan is taken out to consolidate a number of smaller loans, such as credit cards and payday loans.
 The money from the loan is used to pay off your creditors.

 You could experience these main benefits: a lowered interest rate, one regular repayment per month, and a shorter total repayment term.
 If you are consolidating credit cards, the interest is likely to be significantly higher than a personal loan.

 Depending on the difference between the total credit card debt and the new loan, there may be overall savings, as well less stress with just one regular monthly payment.

 To be eligible for a consolidation loan you would need to:

 - Have been in the same job for more than one year;

 - Be up to date with all of your debts (not in hardship either); and

 - Generally pay an application fee.

-CAUTION: If spending is a problem, then a debt consolidation loan may make things worse.
+If spending is a problem for you, then a debt consolidation loan may make things worse.
 We regularly see people who, after getting a debt consolidation loan, continue to use their credit cards.

 NB: Debt Mediators does not provide loans.
 This information is provided for information purposes only.